cohenoa33/syncflow/README.md

    A Vite React + Tailwind dashboard (port **5173**) that shows incoming events in real time.

 4. **Sample MERN App (examples/mern-sample-app)**
-   A minimal Express + Mongoose backend using the agent, demonstrating live event streaming to the dashboard.
+   A minimal Express + Mongoose backend using the agent to demonstrate automatic event streaming.

 ## 🛠️ Development Scripts